 After the successful installation of the Apache server and PHP, we need to test the programs it is installed or not.

-Now copy these PHP lines and paste it in your terminal (as shown in the image below):
+Now copy these PHP lines and paste them into your terminal (as shown in the image below):

 <?php